QuantumTrolling/Game-powered-by-UE4/README.md

 This project it's a short game, which powered by "Unreal Engine 4".
 I made this game on subject “fundamental of programming”.

 I maid this game as some kind of experiment, for experience and to increase my skills in "object orint programming".
 So, this project include as "Blueprint classes" and "C++ classes".
 Moustly, the mechanics of the game are implemented through "Blueprints".
 In "Blueprints" I mainly used events, which based on overlapping some volumes by other actors.

+A few words about gameplay.
+The player controls the cheracter form third person view.
+The location is a foggy labyrinth with enemies.
+The main goal of the player it's "find a way out".

 All 3D models with their animations in this project created by me.
 Other conten like sounds, background music, background picuter in main menu are taken from verified sources.